gmittal/kenko/server/README.md

-# Kenko (PennApps Fall 2015 Hack)
+# Kenko - Server
-**Internally known as しょくじ**

-Take a photo of some food, and gain insight about its nutritious properties.

-Kenko is Copyright 2015 Gautam Mittal and Kevin Frans
+**Want to deploy your own Kenko server?
+You've come to the right place, my friend.**

+Send a base64 string of an image to ```/food-analysis/```, and receive nutritional insight in return.

 Note: In order to run the Node.js server you must create a file under the name of `.env` and make sure to add your own API Keys